jonnyboyC/ts-set-utils/README.md

 # ts-set-utils

 This library provides a small set of utility functions to Typescript's and Javascript's `Set` class.
-The ES6 `Set` has a relatively small api surface and this library fill some common set uses.
-Python built-in `set` object as used as a guide for some common methods that can be used on sets
+The ES6 `Set` has a relatively small api surface and this library fills some common set use cases.
+Python built-in `set` class is used as a api template.

 # API